ruby/setup-ruby/README.md

 Native extensions are automatically compiled with AddressSanitizer when using `ruby-asan`.
 `ruby-asan` is currently only available on `ubuntu-24.04`.

+`ruby-3.4-asan` is similar to `ruby-asan` but built from the latest stable 3.4 release tag.
+Like `ruby-asan`, it's currently only available on `ubuntu-24.04`.

 Regarding Windows ruby master builds, `mingw` is a MSYS2/MinGW build, `head` & `ucrt` are MSYS2/UCRT64 builds, and `mswin` is a MSVC/VS 2022 build.